Forehead Lift / Brow Lift

 Although numerous techniques exist to lift the brow and tighten the forehead, not all are the best option.
 We aim to apply the most efficient and least invasive techniques that will ensure a significant improvement and lasting effect.
 Advances in endoscopic surgery have allowed surgeons to modify the forehead lifting procedure in such a way as to minimize postoperative scarring and tissue disruption, so the endoscopic technique is often the procedure of choice if it is applicable.

-The goal of an endoscopic forehead lift is to elevate the brow, remove horizontal lines on the forehead, reduce vertical lines between the brows, and leave the patient with smoother skin and a younger, refreshed appearance.
+The goal of an endoscopic forehead lift is to elevate the brow, reduce horizontal lines on the forehead, reduce vertical lines between the brows, and leave the patient with smoother skin and a younger, refreshed appearance.
 It is not uncommon to perform this procedure in concert with blepharoplasty to achieve the best surgical outcome and aesthetic appearance.
 A direct brow lift may be the procedure of choice if the goal is only to lift the brow to improve visual function.
 The procedure lifts the entire brow and the contour of the brow can be altered by varying the amount of skin excised.

 Am I A Candidate For A brow lift?